chaos-mesh/website/versioned_docs/version-2.0.0/simulate-jvm-application-chaos.md

 kubectl apply -f app.yaml
 ```

 Execute `kubectl -n app get pods`, and then you can find `1` Pod with a name like `springboot-jvmchaos-demo-777d94c5b9-7t7l2` under the namespace `app`.
-Wait for `READY` changes to `1/1` and then execute the following comands:
+Wait for `READY` changes to `1/1` and then execute the following commands:

 ```shell
 kubectl -n app get pods